-We are filing this Amendment No. 4 on Form 10-K/A to our Annual Report on Form 10-K for the year ended December 31, 2004 in order to file the consolidated financial statements of our equity investee, Fox Pan American Sports, LLC, as required by Rule 3-09 of Regulation S-X. The additional consolidated financial statements of this equity investee were required as a result of changes to our pre-tax loss for the year ended December 31, 2004 that resulted from the correction in Amendment No. 3 on Form 10-K/A to our Annual Report on Form 10-K for the year ended December 31, 2004 of an error in our consolidated financial statements with respect to the accounting for the 13/4% euro-dominated denominated convertible senior notes due April 15, 2024 that were issued by UnitedGlobalCom, Inc., our majority-owned subsidiary.
-Other than for this matter, the information in this Form 10-K/A (Amendment No. 4) is as of March 14, 2005, the filing date of our Form 10-K, and has not been updated for events subsequent to that date.
+We are filing this Amendment No. 3 on Form 10-K/ A to our Annual Report on Form 10-K for the year ended December 31, 2004 in order to (i) file the information required by Item Nos.
+10, 11, 12, 13 and 14 of our Annual Report on Form 10-K; (ii) amend, and replace in their entirety, Item Nos.
+6, 7, 7A, 8, 9A and 15 to correct an error in our consolidated financial statements with respect to the accounting for the 13/4% euro-denominated convertible senior notes due April 15, 2024 that were issued by UnitedGlobalCom, Inc., our majority-owned subsidiary; (iii) file the consolidated financial statements of our equity investee, Cordillera Comunicaciones Holding Limitada, as required by Rule 3-09 of Regulation S-X; and (iv) file our recently amended and restated incentive plans and related forms of award agreements as Exhibits 10.6, 10.7, 10.9 and 10.10.
+The additional consolidated financial statements of our equity investee, described in clause (iii) above, were required as a result of changes to our pre-tax loss for the year ended December 31, 2004 that resulted from the correction of the error mentioned above and explained in greater detail in note 23 to our consolidated financial statements.
+Other than for these matters, the information in this Form 10-K/A (Amendment No. 3) is as of March 14, 2005, the filing date of our Form 10-K, and has not been updated for events subsequent to that date.